chadwithuhc/UI-Styleguide/README_dev.md

 Build the project by running the following command:

-`npm run build`
+`docpress`

-Then, to deploy use:
+Then, when it's done building you can exit and deploy using:

 `npm run deploy`